gaehlerm/SoftwareEngineering/README.md

 Classes are very similar to structs.
 Besides some technical details, the only real difference is the encapsulation of variables and functions (methods), as well as the introduction of inheritance.
 You can decide for each variable or method whether it should be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.

 But more powerful is not always better.
 A gun is more powerful than a knife, but simultaneously, it is also more dangerous.
-You can easily shoot yourself in the foot.
+You can shoot yourself in the foot.
 So, actually, it might not be the best idea to own a gun because the dangers may outweigh the advantages.
 With great power comes great responsibility!

 ## Private or Public

 If you are not accustomed to working with classes, this may be very confusing.
 Why would you like to keep anything private at all?
 Isn't it easier to make everything public?

 Indeed, this is a very important question.
-Even extremely important.
 Once you are able to create a class and immediately decide which members should be private or public, you are already a fairly good programmer.
 To put it briefly, it has to do with power once again.
 Making a variable private reduces the control available to the user.
 Never give users more power than necessary.

 Let's explore the reasons for having private variables and functions.
 We need something where you only interact with the surface and have very limited ways to engage with it.
 It's not hard to find an example.
 This description applies to almost everything around you.
 Once again, we can take a look at a car.
 A car is a highly complex object.
 It contains an engine, brakes, and many other parts.
 You don't even want to know.
 You only want to drive it.
 You need the gas pedal, the brake pedal, and the steering wheel.